-Donald Trump Appoints Indian-American Attorney to key White House Post
+Donald Trump Appoints Indian-American Attorney to Key White House Post

-Washington: US President Donald Trump has appointed Indian-American attorney Uttam Dhillon to a key White House position on ethics and compliance matters.
+Washington: US President Donald Trump has appointed prominent Indian-American attorney Uttam Dhillon to a key White House position to assist him on ethics and compliance matters.

 Dhillon, who served as Chief Oversight Counsel for the House of Representatives Financial Services Committee, has been appointed as Special Assistant to the President.